HeroicKatora/oxide-auth/Migration.md

 ### Actix frontend

-The standardization of a simple, reusable `Endpoint` offers exiting new possibilites.
+The standardization of a simple, reusable `Endpoint` offers exiting new possibilities.
 Foremost, a simple newtype wrapper around this and other primitives imbues them with `Actor` powers and messaging.
 Requests and responses are now more composable so the former now has a simpler representation and the necessity of tacking on owner owner consent information